 That last furlong of the race confirmed George Orwell’s dictum that sport is an alternative form of war, but Heroic absorbed the venom and came back for more.
 Given the closeness of the result as the horses flashed past the post, the crowd remained hushed until Heroic’s number was hoisted.
 The A.J.C. judge on that famous occasion was Dudley Smith, who upon his eventual retirement in 1948 after 27 years in the job, unhesitatingly nominated it as the most memorable finish of the thousands he had seen.
 Few of those privileged to be at Randwick on that day would have disagreed.
 Jack Corteen later presented to the club a large framed photograph depicting the finish; it currently hangs on the walls of the Stud Book department.
 As narrow as the winning margin might have been there was nothing plebeian about this performance from Heroic; it bore all of the hauteur and divine grace of an aristocrat among thoroughbreds.
 We were reminded yet again that, yes, breeding does count.

 Few doubted that three cracking colts filled the placings, although opinions were divided as to whether or not the best horse had won.
 Certainly, the Derby post-mortem suggested that Heroic may have been a rather lucky winner.
 Nigger Minstrel had met with considerable interference during the race, as had Spearfelt to a lesser extent, and the latter had also been baulked at the start.
-The chequered passages received by the two minor place getters and the volume of money lifted from the betting ring by connections of the winner created uneasiness within the racing establishment.
+The chequered passages received by the two minor place getters and the volume of the money lifted from the betting ring by connections of the winner created uneasiness within the racing establishment.
 It was an uneasiness that eventually found public expression in an editorial in “The Australasian” of October 18th under the headline ‘The Evils of Betting’.
 The paper observed:

 “………….There is a phase of betting which is strongly condemned, not only by social reformers but even more so by racing men who place the good repute of the Turf above every other consideration.
 We refer, of course, to the wagering of large sums on single events won by individuals known in the vernacular of the racecourse as “plungers”.
 These heavy bettors are a danger to themselves and a menace to the Turf.
 From the earliest days of British racing to the present time, few indeed of these ‘plungers’ have escaped financial ruin, and the magnitude of their operations has inevitably led to reports of jockeys and trainers being bribed and horses being pulled.
 Probably many of these sinister rumours were totally without foundation, nevertheless even when they were false the good name of the Turf suffered, and the faddists who oppose racing were thereby furnished with effective ammunition.